sseaky/SshTunnel/Readme.md

 ## About

-Establish a ppp tunnel over ssh, easy for client who reside in the intranet.
+Establish a ppp tunnel over ssh, easy for client residing at the intranet.